rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/src/site/markdown/guide/plugins.md

 Generates **JAR** artifact including all dependencies in one package, named with suffix `-standalone`, which is possible to run directly, without any additional class-path packages.

 Also it's by default configured to merge all `META-INF/services/*` files and `META-INF/spring.handlers` and `META-INF/spring.schemas`.

-## `org.apache.maven.plugins:maven-war-plugin`

-Generates **WAR** artifact with manifest containing project meta data.

-## `org.apache.tomcat.maven:tomcat7-maven-plugin`

-Allows to run web application directly in **Tomcat 7** contianer, configured directly in root path.
-It does nothing out of the box, it just configures plugin that one can use from commnd line.